Friends of Drake Community Library strives to enrich the community by assisting the public library with financial support and volunteer activities.

 Newsletter – Jeff Dickey-Chasins – 236-7107

 Fundraising to benefit DCL

-Friends projects are many and varied.
-But the biggest by far involves used book sale efforts, through the small shop in the library lobby as well as the annual book sale.
+Friends projects include the Festival of Trees in December and sponsoring a speaker for the annual meeting.
+An ongoing project involves the sale of used books, through the small shop in the library lobby as well as the annual book sale.
 All books come from donations from the public and from withdrawn library books.
 It is a marvelous way to recycle books and to provide money for the Library.
-The lobby bookshop provides an ongoing variety of books for easy purchase at $2 for hardbacks and $1 for paperbacks or AV material.
+The bookshop provides an ongoing variety of books for easy purchase at $2 for hardbacks and $1 for paperbacks or AV material.
 The ongoing magazine sale is also popular.
 You can pick up a used magazine for a dime or get 12 for a dollar.
-The lobby store is open during all open library hours.
+The bookstore is open during all open library hours.

-Money raised through activities and through membership contributions most recently have been used to buy a library based web server and provide for implementation of the online catalog.
-Funds raised through Friends have also allowed for the digitization of historical photographs, archival supplies, and a staff photocopier as well as many other things.
+Money raised through activities and through membership contributions most recently have been used to purchase subscriptions to online resources for use by library patrons.
+Mango Language Learning, Ancestry Library Edition, Heritage Quest, Gale Virtual Reference Library and the Chilton’s Auto Repair Library are sponsored by Friends!
+Funds raised through Friends have also allowed for the digitization of historical photographs, archival supplies, and the purchase of compact shelving for the archives.

 Friends of, what was then, Stewart Library embarked on an oral history project in 1992 to record the memories of a group of twenty residents who lived in Grinnell during the Great Depression of the 1930s and 1940s.

 The material presented in this online version includes all twenty of the transcribed interviews plus audio clips from nine of the interviews.
 The photographs and video are included in full.
 The original materials, including full recordings and transcripts of the interviews are available at the library.